psychelzh/Struct_EF/code_readme.txt

 Instructions for use (script description)
 For the analysis done in the paper, the scripts should be run in the following order:

 DataClean.R
-This function is used for °∞data cleaning°±
+This function is used for ‚Äúdata cleaning‚Äù
 We removed participants who did not make response for more than 20% of trials or made too many mistakes based on the binomial distribution.
 And truncated the extreme scores (i.e., scores that were 1.5x IQR less than the first quartile or 1.5x IQR more than the third quartile) by replacing them with median - 1.5x IQR and + 1.5x IQR, respectively.

 input: EFRes\ *Result.csv